stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 <div class="divider"></div>

-## Gathering and preparing the data :male-detective:
+## Gathering and preparing the data 🏗

 It is improbable (difficult but not imposible) for us to develop new types of models.
 However a model without data isn't useful.
 In most cases, a model won't be able to learn from completely arbitrary data.
 The data needs to be presented to the model in a way that will make the model’s job easier.
 A model can achieve very different results depending on the structure of the data it's fed with.
 That's why a big part of our job will be to gather and manipulate that data to suit the needs of a certain model.
 That is called *feature engineering*.